 Ahmed petitioned for a visa for his mother, wife, and daughter in early 2016.
 He had an interview in Djibouti scheduled for July 2016, but it was impossible for him and his family to leave Yemen in time because of the war.
 The embassy rescheduled his appointment for a few months later.
 Ahmed describes this journey as one of the worst and most difficult trips of his life.
 He travelled with his 3-year-old daughter, his 70-year-old mother and his pregnant wife through mountains between Taiz and Aden, Sudan and Djibouti.

 The family arrived in Djibouti for their interview in October 2017.
 At the interview, they were told their visas were approved, and that they needed to wait for them to be printed.
 Days after the interview, Ahmed’s mother and daughter were given their visas, but Aisha’s never arrived.
 Ahmed waited in Djibouti for approximately six months with Aisha, but was then forced to bring his mother and daughter to the U.S. before their visas expired.
 Weeks later, Aisha gave birth to their second child, Aryam.
-Ahmed has never been able to meet his baby, Aisha is raising her on her own, in a country where she has no community support.
+Ahmed was not able to meet his baby, and Aisha was raising her on her own, in a country where she had no community support.